-Gym/Fitness Centre/Personal Trainer Liability Waivers - The Definitive Guide (and downloads)
+Gym, Fitness Center and Personal Trainer Liability Waivers - The Definitive Guide (and downloads)

-- What is an gym/fitness centre waiver?
+- What is an gym or fitness center waiver?

 - Why do waivers exist?

 - If I take the right precautions, do I still need a waiver?